Overview

 Dedicated nodes

-Developers frequently purchased dedicated nodes that didn't meet their actual needs, and we only discovered this after they'd already committed.
+Developers frequently purchased dedicated nodes that didn't meet their actual needs, and we only discovered this after they'd already completed payments.

 Each mis-purchase meant: